diegoherrub/magicapp/.github/ISSUE_TEMPLATE/issue_template.md

 If you have an idea on how to fix it, describe it here.

-## 📌 Tasks
-List the necessary tasks to complete the Issue:
-- [ ] Implement the functionality or change.
-- [ ] Complete the checklist of request.

 ## 📷 Screenshots (if applicable)
 If the changes affect the UI, add screenshots or visual examples.